First-passage properties of the jump process with a drift. The general case: Analytic structure of ϕ±(λ; ρ,s) in the -plane λ-plane

 \section{Analytic structure of \texorpdfstring{$\phi^\pm(\lambda;\rho,s)$}{ϕ±(λ; ρ,s)} in the \texorpdfstring{$\lambda$-plane}{λ-plane}}

-The parameters $\lambda$, $s$, and $\rho$ in \eqref{eq:phi^pm=def} arise from Laplace transforms.
-Hence, the representation is initially valid for $\lambda>0$, $s\in(0,1)$, and $\rho>0$.
-The asymptotic analysis of first-passage quantities, however, requires an analytic continuation of $\phi^\pm(\lambda;\rho,s)$ to broader domains.
-As we will shortly show, this continuation is not as simple as extending \eqref{eq:phi^pm=def} to, say, $\lambda<0$; it demands much more careful consideration.

-In this section, we treat $\phi^\pm(\lambda;\rho,s)$ as functions of $\lambda$ and extend \eqref{eq:phi^pm=def} to the complex $\lambda$-plane.
-We begin by establishing several key properties of the Fourier transform $F(k;\rho)$ given by \eqref{eq:F(k;rho)=def}, which serves as a crucial elementary building block.
-Next, we consider a simple yet illustrative example to show why the analytic continuation of the integrals such as \eqref{eq:phi^pm=def} differs from naively applying the definition for $\lambda<0$.
-Guided by this example, we construct the analytic continuations $\phi^\pm_\text{a.c.}(\lambda;\rho,s)$ of $\phi^\pm(\lambda;\rho,s)$ to the $\lambda$-plane.
-In this section we assume that $s<1$ and $\rho>0$; continuations in the $s$- and $\rho$-planes are addressed in the next sections.
+{ In this section, we treat $\phi^\pm(\lambda;\rho,s)$ as functions of $\lambda$ and extend \eqref{eq:phi^pm=def} to the complex $\lambda$-plane.
+We begin by establishing several key properties of the Fourier transform $F(k;\rho)$ given by \eqref{eq:F(k;rho)=def}, which serves as an elementary building block.
+In particular, we demonstrate that the analytic structure of the integrands defining $\phi^\pm(\lambda;\rho,s)$ closely resembles that of the toy example discussed in Section~\ref{sec:example_of_continuation}: a pole at $k=\mp\ii\lambda$ and two branch cuts.
+The analytic continuations $\phi^\pm_\text{a.c.}(\lambda;\rho,s)$ to the $\lambda$-plane are thus constructed following the same approach, namely, by tracking the location of the $\lambda$-dependent pole.
+In this section, we assume that $s<1$ and $\rho>0$; continuations in the $s$- and $\rho$-planes are addressed in the next sections. }